 Opinion of counsel and unitholder approval.
 Any amendment that our general partner determines adversely affects in any material respect one or more particular classes of limited partners requires the approval of at least a majority of the class or classes so affected, but no vote is required by any class or classes of limited partners that our general partner determines are not adversely affected in any material respect.
 Any amendment that would have a material adverse effect on the rights or preferences of any type or class of outstanding units in relation to other classes of units requires the approval of at least 662/3% of the outstanding Series A preferred units, voting separately as a class.
 Any amendment that reduces the voting percentage required to take any action, other than to remove the general partner or call a meeting, is required to be approved by the affirmative vote of limited partners whose aggregate outstanding units constitute not less than the voting requirement sought to be reduced.
 Any amendment that increases the voting percentage required to remove the general partner or call a meeting of unitholders must be approved by the affirmative vote of limited partners whose aggregate outstanding units constitute not less than the voting requirement sought to be reduced.
-Any amendment that increases the voting percentage required to remove the general partner or call a meeting.
-For amendments of the type not requiring unitholder approval, our general partner is not required to obtain an opinion of counsel that an amendment will neither result in a loss of limited partners.
-No other amendments to our partnership agreement will become effective without the approval of heless of the outstanding units, voting as a single class, unless we first obtain an opinion of counsel to the approval of the outstanding units, voting as a single class, unless we first obtain an opinion of counsel that the amendment will not affect the limited liability under applicable law of any of our limited partners.
+Any amendment that increases the voting percentage required to remove the general partner or call a meeting of unitholders must be approved by the affirmative vote of limited partners whose aggregate outstanding units constitute not less than the voting requirement sought to be increased.
+For amendments of the type not requiring unitholder approval, our general partner is not required to obtain an opinion of counsel that an amendment will neither result in a loss of limited partners nor result in our being treated as a taxable entity for federal income tax purposes in connection with any of the amendments.
+No other amendments to our partnership agreement will become effective without the approval of holders of at least 90% o